Skip to content

 Phase 5: taking your first steps outside

-You should choose a very quiet, secure outdoor area for your cat's inaugural excursions.
+You should choose a very quiet, secure outdoor area for your cat’s inaugural excursions.
 A fenced yard, quiet park during off-peak hours, or a protected patio all work wonderfully.
-You'll carry your cat outside in their familiar carrier for security.
+Before letting your cat outdoors, it is important to use a harness to safely introduce them to outdoor exploration and prevent escape.
+You’ll carry your cat outside in their familiar carrier for security.
 Once you arrive, open the carrier door and allow them to choose exactly when they want to emerge.
 You must never pull them out forcefully.

 You should let them explore completely at their own pace, sniffing and investigating this fascinating new environment.
 You’ll keep these initial outdoor sessions very brief, perhaps lasting only 5-10 minutes.
 You must always remain attentive and stay close by their side.
 You should focus entirely on their enjoyment and natural exploration rather than trying to walk them like you would a dog.